-If a complainant or a respondent who is not a member of the Collective Bargaining Unit is dissatisfied with the decision at any level he or she may appeal to a higher level in the following order:
+If a complainant or a respondent who is not a member of the Collective Bargaining Unit is dissatisfied with the decision at any level they may appeal to a higher level in the following order:

-- (a) from the Project Director to the Executive Director; - (b) from Executive Director to the Operations, Compliance and Personnel Committee of the LSNYC Board of Directors.
+- (a) from the Project Director or other Senior Manager to the Executive Director; - (b) from Executive Director to the Operations, Compliance and Personnel Committee of the LSNYC Board of Directors.

-Nothing in this policy shall be construed to preclude a complainant from seeking any other legal remedy he or she may have at any time during or after the conclusion of these procedures.
+Nothing in this policy shall be construed to preclude a complainant from seeking any other legal remedy they may have at any time during or after the conclusion of these procedures.

-If the respondent is a member of the Collective Bargaining Unit and is dissatisfied with the decision or the discipline imposed s/he may grieve beginning on Step 4 (Executive Director) of the grievance process.
+If the respondent is a member of the Collective Bargaining Unit and is dissatisfied with the decision or the discipline imposed they may grieve beginning on Step 4 (Executive Director) of the grievance process.
 All evidence collected and/or produced during any stage of the procedure or investigation shall be subject to disclosure upon demand.

-The Executive Director may accept the factual findings contained in the panel's report unless the respondent/grievant can show, by substantial evidence, that the Panel's findings on material matters are inaccurate, incorrect, not supported by the record or beyond the scope of this policy or the investigation.
-The respondent shall have the right to respond to the report, present any evidence relevant to the Panel's findings, including the testimony of witnesses at a hearing, and make legal argument relevant to either liability or the appropriateness of the discipline imposed.
-If the Executive Director finds that the respondent/grievant has cast sufficient doubt on material matters, the panel must support its findings by direct evidence at a hearing.
+The Executive Director may accept the factual findings contained in the Committee's report unless the respondent/grievant can show, by substantial evidence, that the Committee's findings on material matters are inaccurate, incorrect, not supported by the record or beyond the scope of this policy or the investigation.
+The respondent shall have the right to respond to the report, present any evidence relevant to the Committee's findings, including the testimony of witnesses at a hearing, and make legal argument relevant to either liability or the appropriateness of the discipline imposed.
+If the Executive Director finds that the respondent/grievant has cast sufficient doubt on material matters, the Committee must support its findings by direct evidence at a hearing.

-In the event the matter is taken to arbitration it shall be LSNYC's burden to prove liability and the report of the panel shall not be the sole evidence relied upon by the arbitrator.
-The respondent shall have the right to confront adverse witnesses on material matters.
+In the event the matter is taken to arbitration it shall be LSNYC's burden to prove liability.
+The alleged offender shall have the right to confront adverse witnesses on material matters.

-Nothing in this policy shall preclude a Project Director or the Executive Director from immediately suspending and/or discharging the respondent of a complaint where the conduct involved amounts to gross misconduct and where the conduct can be readily verified.
-In this event, the action of the Project Director or Executive Director shall become immediately grieveable commencing on Step 4 of the applicable section of Article 8 of the CBA.
+Nothing in this policy shall preclude the Executive Director or other Senior Manager from immediately suspending and/or discharging the respondent of a complaint where the conduct involved amounts to gross misconduct and where the conduct can be readily verified.
+In this event, the action of the Executive Director or other Senior Manager shall become immediately grievable commencing on Step 4 of the applicable section of Article 8 of the CBA.